WanliXue/WanliXue.github.io/_posts/2018-09-14-macos-failed-connect-googleaccount.md

 tried all solutions on webpages, including delete auth, close 2-step-authenticaiton

-All failed, finally solve the issue by **update system to High Sierra**.
+All failed, finally solve the issue by **updating system to High Sierra**.